Baseflow/XF-Material-Library/README.md

 ### Changing the Status Bar Color
 You can change the color of the status bar by using the `Material.PlatformConfiguration.ChangeStatusBarColor(Color color)` method.

+The status bar color is automatically changed depending on the value of `MaterialColorConfiguration.PrimaryVariant`.

 ## Android Compatibility Issues
 It is recommended to use this library for applications targeting Android 5.0 (Lollipop) or higher for better rendering.